jetbrains-academy/scala-tutorial/Type Classes/Type Classes/task.md

       }

-How to parameterize `insertionSort` so that it can also be used for lists with elements other than `Int` (like, for instance, `Rational`)?
+How can we parameterize `insertionSort` so that it can also be used for lists with elements other than `Int` (like, for instance, `Rational`)?

       def insertionSort[T](xs: List[T]): List[T] = ...

-The above attempt does not work, because the comparison `<` in `insert` is not defined for arbitrary types `T`.
+The above attempt does not work because the comparison `<` in `insert` is not defined for arbitrary types `T`.

 Idea: parameterize `insert` with the necessary comparison function.